katjad/javascript101-handbook/faq.md

 Yes!
 It's a great way to learn something well.

-> Where can I park my car?
+> Where do babies come from?

+Stop being silly.